 Pepto-Bismol Side Effects

-Note: This document contains side effect information about bismuth subsalicylate.
-Some of the dosage forms listed on this page may not apply to the brand name Pepto-Bismol.
+Note: This page contains side effects data for the generic drug bismuth subsalicylate.
+It is possible that some of the dosage forms included below may not apply to the brand name Pepto-Bismol.

 For the Consumer